bhupeshchawda/docs/docs/operator_development_ref.md

 Code samples are included in the samples project.
 We will continually add examples of various operator templates to this package.
 This package is part of the open source Malhar project, and users are encouraged to add their examples to enable community reuse and verification.
+Here is the github link to the project: https://github.com/apache/incubator-apex-malhar/tree/master/samples.

 Latency and Throughput
 ----------------------